 Prices include a vegan/vegetarian lunch, Fair Trade refreshments and networking time with organic wine.

 • Subsidised places are available for unemployed/students/pensioners.
-Please a cheque for £20 to Talk Action, The grayston Centre, 28 Charles Square, London, N1 6HT.
+Please apply in writing to Talk Action, The Grayston Centre, 28 Charles Square, London, N1 6HT.

 • Tailored courses can be arranged for groups at a date & location to suit you.